Harold F. Cherniss: Post-War work and the Cherniss–Owen Debate

 The exchange between Cherniss and Owen initiated a debate which has continued to this day.
 Both positions have won some support, but neither has emerged victorious from the fray.
 The work of Ryle and Owen has effectively destroyed the consensus of scholars on the development of Plato's metaphysics and the date of the Timaeus, but it has not produced a new consensus.
 Nor has Cherniss' contrary position won the support of a majority of scholars.

-In 2012, Ausland said that Owen's thesis had not won the support of the majority of scholars.
+More recent assessments have been moderately more favorable to Cherniss' position than to Owen's, at least upon the question of chronology: in a 2005 essay, for example, Platonic translator and philosopher Donald Zeyl concludes that "… the orthodox view appears to have held its own.
+Both a more nuanced examination of the texts and more recent computer-assisted stylometric studies have done much to reinforce it."
+Similarly, Terence Irwin, writing in 2008, finds that Cherniss' response to Owen is "generally (though not in every detail) convincing"; and a 2012 passage from Debra Nails mentions that Cherniss "trounced" Owen's proposed (re-)dating of the Timaeus.
+(In the same volume, it may be worth noting, Prior chooses to reiterate his above assertion, but with an inverted emphasis: i.e., he there writes that Owen's thesis is that which "has not won the support of the majority of scholars".)